-A number of cafes and restaurants in Cork city have offered free coffee in protest at the proliferation of Starbucks outlets in the city.
-File photograph: Dara Mac Dónaill/The Irish Times
+A number of cafes and restaurants in Cork city offered free coffee throughout Tuesday in protest at the proliferation of Starbucks outlets in the city, following a similar event in Dublin last week.

 Independent cafes handed out free hot drinks in the capital’s city centre last Tuesday in response to the opening of a new Starbucks on Crampton Quay in Dublin 2.

 Cafes in Cork city decided to take a similar stand, with one cafe owner stating that the action by the Dublin businesses “struck a chord” with her.